toivomattila/russian-roulette/README.md

 ## How to Play

+1. Visit [russian-roulette.online](https://russian-roulette.online) or run locally
-1. Click "Load & Spin Chamber" to start the game
+2. Click "Load & Spin Chamber" to start the game
    - This will load a bullet into a random chamber position
    - The chamber will spin with animation and sound effects
-2. Once the chamber stops spinning, click "Pull Trigger" to test your luck
+3. Once the chamber stops spinning, click "Pull Trigger" to test your luck
    - If the chamber is empty, you survive and can continue
    - If you hit the loaded chamber, game over!
-3. Click "Play Again" to restart the game at any time
+4. Click "Play Again" to restart the game at any time

 ## Technical Details